By Sara Chaca

 Besides living and loving life in beautiful Ecuador, many expats happen to fall in love with a native.

 And so, as an inter-cultural couple here in Ecuador pass through the process of courtship, oftentimes the question of marriage gets “popped.”
-For those considering marrying an Ecuadorian citizen, the following information is meant for you and yours with respect to the marriage laws in Ecuador as you consider the benefits as well as requirements of marriage.
+Thus, for those considering marrying an Ecuadorian citizen, the following information is meant for you and yours with respect to the marriage laws in Ecuador, as you consider the benefits as well as requirements of marriage – naturally of course, foreigners getting married in Ecuador is/was always fully permissible as well, including that same sex marriage in Ecuador is also now legal and has too become a common occurrence since it was legalized on July 8th, 2019.

 In preparing for wedded bliss, it is important to note that as per any expat groom or bride in being from their home country of North America, Europe or elsewhere, there are certain documents required.
 It is relatively simple and straight forward for any native Ecuadorian to enter into marriage with their expat fiancé (so long as the marriage isn’t arranged or fraudulent), and so the crux of this explanation, is directed towards the expat perspective of what needs to be done in order to wed one’s Ecuadorian main squeeze.
 If you plan to marry an Ecuadorian citizen then you, as a foreigner, need to comply with the following requirements: